 Socializing a Puppy

 One good thing about socializing a puppy is that the skills they learn will stay with them as they grow into an adult.
 The best time to start socializing a puppy is between 3 and 12 weeks of age.
-Follow the tips above for socializing an adult dog, but keep in mind that your puppy might be experiencing a wide variety of things for the first time and might become overexcited.

 Make sure your puppy gets exposed to: